jeff4/a7/src/pages/posts/21-chap6-notes.md

 	* In many cases, this happens because the activation functions used to produce the output of the hidden units or the output units saturate.
 	* The NLL (negative log-likelihood) helps to avoid this problem for many models.
 * p.174 One unusual property of the cross-entropy cost used to perform maximum likelihood estimation is that it usually does not have a minimum value when applied to the models commonly used in practice.
+	* See more on regularization etc. in Chapter 7.

+##### 6.2.1.2 Learning Conditional Statistics
+* p.
+174 Instead of learning a full probability distribution p( y&#8407; | x&#8407;; **&#952;** ), we often want to learn just a single conditional statistic of y&#8407; given x&#8407;.
+	* e.g., we might use the predictor f( x&#8407; ; **&#952;** ) to predict **the mean value** of y&#8407;.
+* If we use sufficiently powerful neural network, we can think of the neural network as being able to represent any function f from a wide class of functions, with this class being limited only by features such as continuity and boundedness.
+* p.
+174 Some discussion of functionals and calculus of variations.
+Note: a functional is just a mapping from a transformation/function (as the domain) to &#8477;<sup>1</sup> (as the co-domain).
+* p.
+175 Explores derivation of MSE (mean squared error) and MAE (mean absolute error) from calculus of variations.
+And why these stats are less popular than cross-entropy cost function.

+#### 6.2.2 Output Units
+* p.
+175 the choice of cost function is tightly coupled with the choice of output unit.
+* Most of the time, we simply use the cross-entropy between the data distribution an the model distribution. the choice fo how to represent the output then determines the form of the cross-entropy function.
+* The linear, sigmoid, and softmax output units explored in section 6.2.2 are primarily used for output layers.
+However, they and similar neurons can be used in hidden layer as well.
+	* p.
+176 Section 6.2.2.1 Linear Units for Gaussain output distributions
+	* p.
+176 Section 6.2.2.2 Sigmoid Units for Bernoulli Output Distributions
+		* p.
+177 logits are defined as a *z*-variable defining probabliity distributions over binary variables.
+	* p.182-185.
+Section 6.2.2.4 Other types of output units

+##### 6.2.2.3 Softmax Units
+* p.
+178 Section 6.2.2.3 Softmax Units for Multinoulli output distributions
+* p.
+181 From a neuroscientific point of view, we might interpret the softmax as a way to create a form of competition between the neurons that participate in it; the softmax outputs always sum to 1 so an increase in the value of one unit necessarily corresponds to the decrease the value of the others. aka zero-sum as inputs to the target neuron.
+	* This is analogous to the inhibition that is believed to occur between different neurons that both feed into the same destination neuron for cells within the cortex.
+	* At the extreme, aka when one of the inputs is nearly 1 and the inputs of the other parallel neurons is close to 0, this is like a form of **winner-take-all**.
+* p.
+181-182.
+The name 'softmax' can be somewhat confusing.
+The function is more closely related to the `arg max` function than the `max` function.
+	* The term 'soft' derives from the fact that the softmax function is continuous and differentiable.
+The `arg max` function with its results represented by a one-hot vector, is not continuous or differentiable.
+	* Thus, the softmax function provides a *softened* version of the harsh `arg max`.
+	* The corresponding soft version of the maximum function is softmax(z&#8407;)<sup>transpose</sup>z&#8407;.
+	* A more accurate name is probably 'soft arg max' rather than 'softmax'; but *softmax* is the convention at this point.